andreaschrader/1stEDA_project/README.md

 # EDAsale-types_detailed_analysis

-This repository is my first repository for an EDA project and my first EDA for a stakeholder in a bootcamp in 2022.
+After about a decade of scientific data analysis, this repository is my first repository for an EDA project in business context for a stakeholder in a bootcamp in 2022.
 Thank you to [neuefische](https://www.neuefische.de/en) and all participants for this journey!

 In the workflow and assignment (workflow.md, assignment.md), the project and tasks are outlined.